phipleg/pymlp/README.md

 # pymlp
-Multilayer perceptron in Python implementation with MNIST digit classification and Reuters Topic classification example.
+Multilayer perceptron in Python with MNIST digit classification and Reuters Topic classification example.

 Implementation of a multilayer perceptron with stochastic gradient descent applied on the cross-entropy cost function with L2 regularization.